microcks/microcks.io/content/blog/apache-kafka-mocking-testing.md

 > Just import your AsyncAPI specification and you’ll have incoming sample messages on the specified topic for the configured Kafka broker!
 Without writing a single line of code!
 You can then immediately start developing an app that will consume these messages.

 Imagine you have now developed a simple consumer that listens to this `UsersignedupAPI_0.1.1_user-signedup` topic and just displays the messages on the console.
-You will ended up with following results :
+You will ended up with following results:

 ```json
 // At startup time...